 Specific Design Guidelines

 The pedestrian bridge is to be of structural steel construction and span the activity below with a minimum of interruption and supports.
 It may be covered or open but maximum transparency is desired for both well-being and security.
-Your entry must show the pedestrian walkway originating at the transportation hub portion of Moynihan Station and terminating in the vicinity of The Shed at Hudson Yards.
+Your entry must show the pedestrian walkway originating at the transportation hub portion of Moynihan Train Hall and terminating in the vicinity of The Shed at Hudson Yards.

 Elevation changes are permitted along the route, as are overlooks, kiosks, and other features.
 Access from street level may be provided at multiple locations.
 Keep in mind that its foremost objective is to efficiently serve the 100,000 commuters likely to use this pathway daily.
 And, of course, it must always be accessible for persons with disabilities.

 Your entry must incorporate innovative design elements that make the bridge a distinctive, efficient, and desirable pathway for day-to-day, round-the-clock travel between the two locations.
 It must also clearly satisfy conventional design, construction, and sustainability standards.
 In addition to structural steel, the use of additional durable materials with long lifetimes, and of additional materials produced with fewer carbon emissions, will be considered in the judging.
 However, the required scope of this challenge is the goal of enhancing necessary foot travel by engaging pedestrians in an experience that rewards this mode of travel.

 Registration and submission are handled completely through www.metalsinconstruction.org.
 The process is composed of three parts: